sree2798/SQL/README.md

 few problems on date time functions and also timestampdiff() function, need to invest time on this and understand learn to write conditions using time stamps correctly

+after a rough patch of 3 days with no github contributions, started again doing the rest of the leetcode easy level problems